Forks Forum: History

-Sound Publishing, a division of Canada based Black Press Group, purchased The Forks Forum in October 2011 from previous owners Olympic View Publishing Company.

-In early 2020, The Forks Forum went entirely digital due to COVID-19 setbacks and returned in May 2020 with a broadsheet format rather than their former tabloid-sized format.
+Sound Publishing, a division of Canada-based Black Press Group, purchased the Forks Forum and Sequim Gazelle in October 2011 from previous owners Olympic View Publishing Company, which had been owned and operated by Brown M. Maloney for over 23 years.
+In early 2020, the Forks Forum went entirely digital due to COVID-19 setbacks and returned in May 2020 with a broadsheet format rather than their former tabloid-sized format.